 This is where counselling can help.
 Counsellors can lend much needed support and understanding, they are trained to listen to your problems and provide you with strategies to resolve problems, and help you gain the information and skills you need to live a more fulfilling life.
 Sometimes talking to someone who is a complete stranger can help you express more of what you are feeling and thinking, as you do not tend to hold as much inside as you are not so worried about being judged and the information passed onto others that you know.

-All counselling sessions are private and confidential, what you tell your counsellor will be kept strictly between the two of you.
+All counselling sessions are private and confidential, what you tell your counsellor will be kept strictly between the two of you unless there are concerns about your safety or the safety or another person, but your counsellor will talk this through with you before any other agency is notified.

 Children and counselling.